It’s important to consider healthy road trip food ideas whenever you set off in your car to a new destination.

 1. Leave nuts and fruit within easy access

 While you’re driving, some of the easiest foods to eat are nuts and fruit.
-A bag of nuts is easy to grab and reach into while fruits such as banana are easy to consume too.
+A bag of nuts is easy to grab and reach into while fruits such as bananas are easy to consume too, which makes good snacks for road trips.

 It’s a good idea to have them close to hand as you can them as you go, which will keep you full for longer.